-- If you have more than one type of therapy on the same day and from the same provider, you only owe one copay.
-If the copays that apply to the services differ, you owe the higher copay. - Family and individual therapy must be conducted in a provider's office, a facility or, if appropriate, at a member's home. - Group therapy sessions must be 50 minutes or less.
+- If you have more than one type of therapy on the same day and from the same provider, you only owe one copay. - Family and individual therapy must be conducted in a provider's office, a facility or, if appropriate, at a member's home. - Group therapy sessions must be 50 minutes or less.